DanielWen-Takuya/aiy-voice-development/README.md

 - [x] Record a file in local by command "Record what I am going to say" (file in local - change aiy.assistant, text may be in database)-> test ->ok magically
 - [ ] Save the sound in database?
 - [ ] Recall the recorded text -> how to prononce it
-- [ ] begin the android server and client -> connection ok ->check for data
+- [x] begin the android server and client -> connection ok ->check for data
+- [ ] change the server to Flask RESTful server -> connectin ok -> send basic info ok -> use JSON to return info & use MD5 to cover password